 - Form of the bacterial colony: – The form refers to the shape of the colony.
 These forms represent the most common colony shapes you are likely to encounter. e.g. circular, irregular, filamentous, rhizoid, etc.

-- Elevation of bacterial colony: This describes the “side view” of a colony.
-These are the most common. e.g. Flat, raised, umbonate (having a knobby protuberance), Crateriform, Convex, Pulvinate (Cushion-shaped)
+- Elevation of the bacterial colony: This describes the “side view” of a colony.
+These are the most common. e.g. flat, raised, umbonate (having a knobby protuberance), crateriform, convex, pulvinate (cushion-shaped)

-- Margin of bacterial colony: The margin or edge of a colony may be an important characteristic in identifying an organisms.
-Common examples are Entire (smooth), irregular, Undulate (wavy), Lobate, Curled, Filiform etc.
+- Margin of bacterial colony: The margin or edge of a colony may be an important characteristic in identifying organisms.
+Common examples are entire (smooth), irregular, undulate (wavy), lobate, curled, filiform, etc.

-Colonies that are irregular in shape and/or have irregular margins are likely to be motile organisms.
-Highly motile organism swarmed over the culture media.
-Such as Proteus spp.
+- Colonies that are irregular in shape and/or have irregular margins are likely to be motile organisms.
+Highly motile organisms swarmed over the culture media, such as Proteus spp.